"If I Ever Get to Saginaw Again" remained officially unreleased until its inclusion on the 1990 rarities package, Missing Links Volume Two.

 Andrew Sandoval, who co-produced this set with Bill Inglot, also wrote the liner notes.

-Arriving in the summer of 1987, Missing Links was the first ever collection to officially assemble unreleased Monkees songs long stored away in the vaults at RCA.
+Arriving in July 1987, Missing Links was the first ever collection to officially assemble unreleased Monkees songs long stored away in the vaults at RCA.
 Except for "Apples, Peaches, Bananas and Pears" and "If You Have the Time," both of which had been aired on the Saturday morning repeats in the early 1970s, and "Nine Times Blue," performed live by Michael, Micky, and Davy on The Johnny Cash Show in 1969, the remainder of the tracks were largely unheard (though some had floated around previously on bootleg tapes).
 Missing Links was released on LP, cassette, and compact disc.

 The album was noteworthy for its inclusion of "All of Your Toys," the first song to feature all four Monkees playing on a single track.
 It was intended as the group's next single release in early 1967 until the tensions with Don Kirshner boiled over.
 Two of Michael's tracks, "Nine Times Blue" and "Carlisle Wheeling," were later re-recorded during the First National Band era (with the latter being renamed "Conversations").